David-Sweeney/StellarMortis/README.md

 If the microlensing events are to be calculated immediately after the population is evolved then the `Underworld` object can be used to calculate the microlensing events.
 This is done by calling the `.calculate_microlensing()` method.
 The method takes the following parameters:

 - `run_name` &mdash; The name of the run.
 This will be used to name the output file.
+- `years` &mdash; The duration of the microlensing simulation in years.
+- `collate` &mdash; If `True` then the output file will be collated into a single file.
+If `False` then the output file will be saved as a separate file for each species of dead star.
 - `output_filepath` &mdash; The filepath of the output file.
 The output file will be saved as an ECSV file.
+- `progress_dir` &mdash; The directory to save the progress files to.
+If `None` then no progress files will be saved.
-- `years` &mdash; The duration of the microlensing simulation in years.
+- `sensitivity` &mdash; The sensitivity of the microlensing event.
+This is the Einstein radius in microarcseconds.
 - `num_workers` &mdash; The number of workers to use.
 If set to `-1` then the number of workers will be set to the number of cores on the machine.
-- `collate` &mdash; If `True` then the output file will be collated into a single file.
-If `False` then the output file will be saved as a separate file for each species of dead star.
+- `start` &mdash; The index of the first microlensing event to be simulated.
+- `end` &mdash; The index of the last microlensing event to be simulated.

 For example: